The Mystery of Edwin Drood (1935 film): Production

 Universal Pictures was enthusiastic about adapting The Mystery of Edwin Drood and exploiting its lack of a finale.
 Universal afforded the film a budget of $215,375 and developed an aggressive advertising campaign to exploit the novel's unresolved ending.
 According to Universal publicity, the studio's London office shot thousands of feet of film and took numerous still shots of Victorian-style structures in Rochester in 1934 for the film.
-A set was built in Universal's backlot that was the largest for the studio since the filming of The Hunchback of Notre Dame.
+A set was built in Universal's backlot that was the largest for the studio since the filming of The Hunchback of Notre Dame (1923).
 The film's shooting was initially delayed because of casting difficulties.
 Production began on November 12, 1934, and continued until January 1935.

-The film was the last for David Manners, who plays Edwin Drood.
+The film was one of the last leading roles for David Manners, who plays Edwin Drood.
 In later years, Manners said: "[I] didn't like movies.
 You see, in a play you become the play, because you start in the beginning and end up at the end of the script.
 Movies, you do little bits and you don't know where it fits in....
 It has no unity."
 When asked about The Mystery of Edwin Drood, Manners responded that " ... it was not a good movie at all."